-Earl married Winifred Hofner in 1934 and they had two children, Sara Nelle and Skip.
+Earl and Winifred Hofner married in 1934 and they had two children, Sara Nelle and Skip.
 Upon his retirement, the couple made their home in Roxbury, NY, where Winifred’s family had a place.

 Admiral Schreiber taught at the Roxbury Central School while Winifred was active in Roxbury’s community.
 Daughter Sara Nelle died in 1973, Winifred died in 1983, and son Skip died in 1993.

 Schreiber kept to himself in later years, allowing only a few people on the property, and storing large amounts of goods in the barn, which ended up packed to the roof.
 Admiral Schreiber, a Bronze Star winner, passed away in 1996, 89 years old, and was buried with full military honors.

 Our Carriage Barn is what is called a bank barn, getting its name from a simple but clever construction technique: the barn is built into the side of a cliff, thus permitting two levels to be entered from the ground.

 The lower level of bank barns often housed animals, the upper levels served as threshing floor and storage.
 The hillside entrance gave easy access to wagons – and that is what the Roxbury Barn was built for originally – to serve as a horse carriage barn.